fabSchneider/dc.instrumentations/README.md

 2. Set 'MOTOR_DIST', 'HOME_LEN' and 'LEN_PER_STEP' in *Arduino/Polargraph*
 3. Set limits and maxSpeed
 4. Upload *Arduino/Polargraph* to arduino
-5. Start python script to control polargraph
+5. Start python script to control polargraph (start the scripts from the root python directory and not the subfolder the script is in)